HATS Summer Courses

-This fiction-writing seminar will explore the principles of good storytelling and specific writing techniques including moment-by-moment narration, dialogue, and description.
-Students will get a chance to create and share short fiction, and to get feedback from both peers and the instructor, who is the author of the book Writing Extraordinary Essays and Teaching Students to Make Writing Visual and Vivid, this course will help you find the fun in real writing again.
+This fiction-writing seminar will explore the principles of good storytelling, specific writing techniques, including moment-by-moment narration, dialogue and description.
+Students will create and share short fiction using feedback from both peers and the instructor.
+Taught by the author of Writing Extraordinary Essays and Teaching Students to Make Writing Visual and Vivid, this course will help you find the fun in real writing again.
 The week will culminate with a finished novella that will be published and distributed to all participants.

 *Registration for this course requires students to submit a writing sample with the application.
 Contact email@example.com for more details.

 DEL - 224 | Ten Item Tales – Grow Your Own Play | Grades 4-10